Peterabk/TidyHabit/ARCHITECTURE.md

-# Chore Crew Organizer - Architecture Documentation
+# TidyHabit - Architecture Documentation

-This document provides an overview of the technical architecture for the Chore Crew Organizer application.
+This document provides an overview of the technical architecture for the TidyHabit application.

 ## System Overview

-Chore Crew Organizer is a React-based web application for families to manage household chores and tasks.
+TidyHabit is a React-based web application for families to manage household chores and tasks.
 The application allows users to:

 - Track family members
 - Assign and monitor tasks/chores